 Do you want to buy from a store that can’t even spell right or know how to write its own name?
 If they can’t do that right, what else will they mess up?

 These are honestly the questions your visitors are asking themselves, and if you’re not covering your details, these could be the reasons they’re not buying from you.

 Don’t make any more costly ecommerce mistakes.
-Connect your store today to get your 14-day free Premium trial with Omnisend.
+Connect your store today to get your 14-day free Pro trial with Omnisend.

 7. No story or unifying theme